inkaromarbekova/inkaromarbekova/README.md

  Started the projects: car safety & stock price prediction using tweets

- Contact me on GitHub & LinkedIn.
+ Text me HI on GitHub or LinkedIn.